 Stiffness

-The poles must have adequate stiffness to minimize deflection and prevent excessive bending under load that could allow the awning to sag.
+The poles must have sufficient stiffness to minimize deflection and prevent excessive bending under load, which could cause the awning to sag.
 Stiffness is increased by selecting rigid pole materials and larger pole diameters.

 Durability

-Since awnings are exposed to weather, the poles must withstand corrosion, UV degradation, rotting, and cyclic fatigue over years of use.
+Since awnings are exposed to the elements, the poles must withstand corrosion, UV degradation, rot, and cyclic fatigue over their service life.
 Durable, weather-resistant materials should be selected.

 Aesthetics